 Photo-essays of my journeys and experiences in Egypt, Mother of the World.
-Taken with I-Phone 7 or 35mm 200 ISO film camera.
+Taken with I-Phone 7, i-Phone 11 or 35mm 200 ISO film camera.

 Click on the title of each to see the photo essays.

 From the heart of Islamic Cairo.

 All the colours of the world in the Southern dip of Sinai, Nuweibaa, and in Ras Sudr, Sinai.